Ensuring Our Clients’ Property Purchases are Registered and Entirely Safe

 - The Seller’s rights and their power to sell the property

 - Search and review among Chamber of Commerce records regarding both parties involved in the transaction financial constraints

-Furthermore, we make sure that there are no limitations whatsoever to the property right, such as liens, right of third parties to use or otherwise benefit from the property or a portion of it etc.
+Furthermore, we ensure that there are no limitations pertaining to the property rights, such as liens, right of third parties to use or otherwise benefit from the property or a portion of it.

-This process is quite fast and it may take about a fortnight to be completed, though of course, that depends on the type of poverty that is being acquired and how quickly the documentation can be supplied by the seller.
+This process is relatively fast usually requiring a fortnight, though obviously, this depends on the type of property that is being acquired and how quickly documents can be supplied by the seller.